NimbleMarkets/ollamatea/README.md

 The [`ot-simplegen` tool](#ot-simplegen) is a [minimal example](./cmd/ot-simplegen/main.go) using this component.

 *TODO: `ollamatea.ChatPanelModel` features are currently in flux -- the hope is to add a bit more to make it a minimal, but very useful component*
+*TODO: picture here

+### `ollamatea.ModelChooser`

+`ollamatea.ModelChooser` is a simple BubbleTea TUI Model which can be incorporated into your own TUI.
+The `ot-model-chooser` is a minimal example using it.
+There is also bare `FetchModelList` machinery to create custom experiences.

 ## Configuration